Simon Wicks: Storylines

 Meanwhile, Simon and Sharon's relationship continues.
 Sharon makes plans to buy The Queen Vic and run it with Simon.
 However, Simon finds this commitment daunting; he starts pining for Cindy and develops paternal feelings towards his son.
 Simon and Cindy resume their affair and when Ian finds out, he becomes obsessed with breaking them up and ruining Simon's life.
 Simon is accused of theft from The Queen Vic when marked notes are found in his pocket; however, it is Ian who planted them.
 When Simon loses his job he accepts Ian's offer of employment at his catering company, where Ian attempts to frame him for theft.
 When this fails, Ian tries to kill Simon by sabotaging the brakes of the van he is driving on Christmas Day 1990.
 Realising that Ian will not stop the feud, Simon, Cindy and Steven leave Walford to start a new life together the following day.

 In 1992, Cindy returns and reunites with Ian, stating Simon abandoned her and Steven to move abroad.
 Simon eventually settles in New Zealand and in 2002, Steven, who has so far been brought up by Ian, discovers his true paternity and moves to New Zealand to be with Simon.
-Simon's girlfriend Miriam becomes pregnant in 2009, but their relationship suffers in 2011 when Simon reveals to Pat that while staying with him, his half brother, David Wicks (Michael French), had an affair with Miriam.
+Simon's girlfriend Miriam becomes pregnant in 2009, but their relationship suffers in 2011 when Simon reveals to Pat that while staying with him, his half-brother, David Wicks (Michael French), had an affair with Miriam.
 When Pat dies of pancreatic cancer in January 2012, David claims Simon is unable to get a flight to attend her funeral; however, Simon later arrives at his mother's graveside, alone, laying flowers and saying goodbye.
-In 2014, Peter Beale (Ben Hardy) reveals that Steven is living in New Zealand with Simon after he plans to escape Walford after the murder of Lucy Beale (Hetti Bywater) (see Who Killed Lucy Beale?).
+In 2014, Ian's son Peter (Ben Hardy) reveals that Steven is living in New Zealand with Simon after he plans to escape Walford after the murder of his sister Lucy (Hetti Bywater) (see Who Killed Lucy Beale?).
 The following year, Peter goes to visit Steven and Simon in New Zealand.
+Simon does not attend Steven's funeral in September 2017, after he is killed by Max Branning (Jake Wood).